youtube/cobalt/starboard/README.md

 All source locations are specified relative to `src/starboard/` (this directory).

-  * `.` - The current directory contains all the public headers that Starboard defines.
+  * `.` - This is the root directory for the Starboard project, and contains all the public headers that Starboard defines.
+  * `examples/` - Example code demonstrating various aspects of Starboard API usage.
+  * `linux/` - The home of the Linux Starboard implementation.
+This contains a `starboard_platform.gyp` file that defines a library with all the source files needed to provide a complete Starboard Linux implementation.
+Source files that are specific to Linux are in this directory, whereas shared implementations are pulled from the shared directory.
-  * `nplb/` - No Platform Left Behind: Starboard's platform verification test suite.
+  * `nplb/` - "No Platform Left Behind:" Starboard's platform verification test suite.
-  * `linux/` - The home of the Linux Starboard implementation
   * `shared/` - The home of all code that can be shared between Starboard implementations.
-Directly in this directory are files that only reference other Starboard APIs, and therefore should be completely reusable.
 Subdirectories delimit code that can be shared between platforms that share some facet of their OS API.
-    * `shared/iso` - Implementation files that follow ISO C and C++ standards.
-Platforms that are ISO-compliant should be able to use these.
-    * `shared/posix` - POSIX-specific implementation files.
-Starboard
-      implementations may pull some or all of this directory to implement Starboard APIs if they are POSIX-compliant.
-    * `shared/libevent` - libevent-specific implementation files, for platforms
-      that can build and run libevent.
-    * `shared/pthread` - pthread-specific implementation files, for platforms
-      that provide a reasonable implementation of POSIX threads.

 ## Building with Starboard